 Let our founder, Mikaila, explain the origin of Me & the Bees Lemonade:

-When I was just four, my family encouraged me to make a product for a Children's business competition (the Acton Children’s Business Fair) and Austin Lemonade Day.
+Around that same time, my family encouraged me to make a product for a couple of children's business competitions - the Acton Children’s Business Fair and Austin Lemonade Day.
 So I put on my thinking cap.
 I thought about some ideas.
 While I was thinking, my Great Granny Helen, who lived in Cameron, South Carolina, sent my family a 1940s cookbook, which included her special recipe for flaxseed lemonade.

-It was a sweet success from the start.
-Year-after-year, Mikaila, sells-out of her Me & the Bees Lemonade at youth entrepreneurial events and at her lemonade stand out in front of her home, donating a percentage of the profits from the sale of her lemonade to local and international organizations fighting hard to save the honeybees.
-That is why she touts: Buy a Bottle…Save a Bee.
+Mikaila started her lemonade at youth entrepreneurial events and at her lemonade stand out in front of her home, donating a percentage of the profits to local and international organizations fighting hard to save the honeybees.
+That is why she touts: “Buy a Bottle…Save a Bee.”